Benchmarking of Quantum Protocols: Benchmarking of quantum money protocol

 To evaluate the performance of the system, in the first step we obtain the parameter $c$ by simulation.
 The parameter $c$ is then used to calculate the security bounds for $P_{\rm correct}$ and $P_{\rm forge}$.
 To obtain $c$ by simulation, a block of $10000$ qubit pairs is sent and the simulation is repeated ten times to achieve better accuracy.
 The parameter $c$ is then given by $N_{\rm valid}/N_{\rm detected}$, where $N_{\rm valid}$ is the number of valid outcomes corresponding to the qubits in the chosen basis, and $N_{\rm detected}$ denotes the number of detected outcomes corresponding to the qubits in the chosen basis.

 Figure \ref{parameter_c} shows $c$ for different values of client wait time, $T$.
 The error bars corresponding to a confidence level of $95\%$ are also shown in the figure.
 The blue dashed line shows the threshold $0.875$.
-The parameter $T$ characterizes any delay in the system before measuring the qubits; hence it is equal to the storage time of qubits in the quantum memory.
-It can be seen that for $T$ larger than about $0.3~{\rm s}$ the protocol is not guaranteed to be secure anymore.
+The parameter $T$ characterizes any delay in the system before measuring the qubits; hence it is equal to the storage time of qubits in the quantum memory. {Note that for a quantum memory with parameters $T_1$ and $T_2$, a longer storage time results in a higher decoherence noise and a lower $c$.} It can be seen that for $T$ larger than about $0.3~{\rm s}$ the protocol is not guaranteed to be secure anymore.
 This value is about one third of $T_2=1s$.
 This shows that minimizing the storage time of qubits in the quantum memory is crucial in the practical implementation of this protocol.
-In order to evaluate the required number of qubit pairs to achieve a specific security level, the parameters $P_{\rm correct}$ and $P_{\rm forge}$, for $T=0.01~{\rm s}$ and $T=0.1{\rm s}$ are shown in figure \ref{Fig:P_correct_P_forge}.
+In order to evaluate the required number of qubit pairs to achieve a specific security level, the parameters $P_{\rm correct}$ and $P_{\rm forge}$, for $T=0.01~{\rm s}$ and $T=0.1~{\rm s}$ are shown in figure \ref{Fig:P_correct_P_forge}.
 According to Fig.~\ref{parameter_c}, the security of the protocol is guaranteed in these two values of $T$.
 We consider the threshold $10^{-7}$ for $P_{\rm forge}$.
-To achieve this threshold, the number of qubit pairs is required to be larger than about $n=2.3\times 10^{4}$ for $T=0.01~{\rm s}$, whereas for $T=0.1{\rm s}$, the minimum required $n$ increases to $5.4\times 10^{4}$.
+To achieve this threshold, the number of qubit pairs is required to be larger than about $n=2.3\times 10^{4}$ for $T=0.01~{\rm s}$, whereas for $T=0.1~{\rm s}$, the minimum required $n$ increases to $5.4\times 10^{4}$.
 This implies that the storage time of qubits has a huge effect on the minimum qubit pairs required to achieve a specific security level.
 For more details on NetSquid simulation for this protocol please refer to Appendix~D (Supplementary Information).